NatureServe Canada’s Ecosystem-based automated range maps (EBAR) initiative is developing publicly accessible range maps for priority species.

 Expert review is critical to fill in data gaps of the “automated” EBAR maps, particularly for lesser known and rare species.
 Scientific, traditional and other expert knowledge holders are recruited to review/refine the “auto-generated” EBAR maps based on additional data they may have and/or their on-the-ground knowledge.
 The EBAR Reviewer online app allows experts to engage in this process in an efficient and secure manner.

-There are two EBAR Reviewer training videos that describe key functions of the app and instructions for conducting reviews.
-More detailed information can be accessed in the EBAR Reviewer training manual that is provided to expert reviewers.
+Detailed instructions can be accessed in the EBAR Reviewer training manual that is provided to expert reviewers.

-If you are interested in participating as an expert reviewer please contact us at: EBAR-KBA@natureserve.ca, or complete this SURVEY to provide information on additional data sources for EBAR priority species and/or your availability to offer expert review to improve EBAR ranges.
+If you are interested in participating as an expert reviewer please contact us at: EBAR-KBA@natureserve.ca, or complete this SURVEY to provide information on additional data sources for EBAR priority species and/or your availability for expert review to improve our EBAR range maps.

 NatureServe Canada makes EBAR maps publicly available online at no cost.
 Species ranges are available in PDF format or as a geospatial data package with associated metadata (which facilitate customization and integration into standard GIS tools).
-EBAR species ranges are available below, the NatureServe Explorer platform (under the Distribution section), our Esri online app, and Esri Living Atlas.
+EBAR species ranges are available for download from this webpage, through NatureServe Explorer 2.0 (under the Distribution section), our Esri online app and the Esri Living Atlas.

 To learn more about NatureServe Canada’s EBAR Mapping Project please contact us at: EBAR-KBA@natureserve.ca.